 - Have a skin infection at the target injection site

 - Have had surgery recently

-- Are planning surgery in the next two weeks
+- Are you planning surgery in the next two weeks

 - Have unrealistic expectations of the results

-There has been no evidence that suggests injections of botulinum toxin harms pregnant women or those who are nursing.
+There has been no evidence suggesting that injections of botulinum toxin harm pregnant women or nursing.
 But administering Botox to children under 18 years of age can interfere with normal development.
 It’s also uncommon for Botox injections to be given to anyone more than 65 years old.